princego/atomistic_modeling/session3_bond_length/README.md

 _File 4: POTCAR_

 Use POTCAR file of `N`.
-POTCAR file is not given here becasue VASP is a commercial code.
+POTCAR file is not given here because VASP is a commercial code.

 _File 5: job.sh_
 ```